DeepFracture: A Generative Approach for Predicting Brittle Fractures with Neural Discrete Representation Learning: Learning Process

-The only difference between GS-SDF and the general signed distance function (SDF) is that GS-SDF contains multiple objects in one shape.
-As shown in Figure~\ref{fig:dataformat}, the distance field inside the shape is positive, while the values outside the shape are negative, and the surface and the fracture surface are nearly $0$.
+Alternatively, in our approach, we define a 3D \emph{geometrically-segmented signed distance function} (GS-SDF) $\mathcal{S}^{\mathrm{gssdf}}$ in a real coordinate space $\mathbb{R}^3$.
+The only difference between GS-SDF and the general signed distance function (pure SDF and TSDF) is that GS-SDF contains multiple objects in one shape.
+As shown in Figure~\ref{fig:dataformat}, the distance field inside the shape is positive, while the values outside the shape are negative, and the surface and the fracture surface are nearly zero.

-In the voxel space for learning, we define $D(\mathbi{p})$ as the shortest Euclidean distance from the coordinate position $\mathbi{p}$ to all boundary surfaces of the divided shape $\{S_r \mid S_r \subset \mathcal{S}^{\text{part}}, r = 1, \ldots, N_{\text{regions}}\}$, where $N_{\text{regions}}$ is the number of region divisions.
-In this case, the unsigned distance field (USDF) inside the learning target shape can be defined as: $D(\mathbi{p})=\min(D_1(\mathbi{p}), D_2(\mathbi{p}), \ldots ,D_{N_{\text{regions}}}(\mathbi{p}))$ and $D_{\text{origin}}(\mathbi{p})$ can be specially treated as the Euclidean distance from the surface of the target shape $\mathcal{S}^{\text{origin}}$.
-By integrating external and internal voxel space, we can define the GS-SDF $\mathcal{S}^{\text{gsdf}}$ as $\{ f^{\text{gssdf}}(\mathbi{p}) \mid \mathbi{p} \in \mathbb{R}^3 \}$ as follows (see Figure~\ref{fig:dataformat} upper right):
+In the voxel space for learning, we define $D(\mathbi{p})$ as the shortest Euclidean distance from the coordinate position $\mathbi{p}$ to all boundary surfaces of the divided shape $\{S_r \mid S_r \subset \mathcal{S}^{\mathrm{part}}, r = 1, \ldots, N_{\mathrm{regions}}\}$, where $N_{\mathrm{regions}}$ is the number of region divisions.
+In this case, the unsigned distance field (USDF) inside the learning target shape can be defined as: $D(\mathbi{p})=\min(D_1(\mathbi{p}), D_2(\mathbi{p}), \ldots ,D_{N_{\mathrm{regions}}}(\mathbi{p}))$ and $D_{\mathrm{origin}}(\mathbi{p})$ can be specially treated as the Euclidean distance from the surface of the target shape $\mathcal{S}^{\mathrm{origin}}$.
+By integrating external and internal voxel space, we can define the GS-SDF $\mathcal{S}^{\mathrm{gsdf}}$ as $\{ f^{\mathrm{gssdf}}(\mathbi{p}) \mid \mathbi{p} \in \mathbb{R}^3 \}$ as follows (see Figure~\ref{fig:dataformat} upper right):